marimari00/LOL_Draft_Analyzer/COPILOT_INSTRUCTIONS.md

 # GitHub Copilot Instructions for Draft Analyzer Project

+## CRITICAL RULES (NEVER VIOLATE)

+### 1. NO PLACEHOLDERS OR INCOMPLETE CODE
+- **NEVER** use placeholders like `...existing code...`, `// TODO`, or `# implement later`
+- **ALWAYS** write complete, functional code
+- If you don't have the data, say so - don't make it up
+- Every function must have a complete implementation

+### 2. USE FACTUAL DATA ONLY
+- **NEVER** invent champion stats, ability values, or game mechanics
+- **ONLY** use data from:
+  - `data/processed/champion_archetypes.json` (production output)
+  - `validation/info.lua` (official Riot taxonomy)
+  - Existing database files in `data/`
+- If data doesn't exist, extract it from official sources or mark as TODO

+### 3. ALWAYS TEST BEFORE CLAIMING SUCCESS
+- Run scripts after creating them
+- Verify output files exist and are valid
+- Check for errors in terminal output
+- Don't assume code works - prove it

+---

 ## Project Overview

 **Goal**: Build a web-based draft analyzer that recommends champions for specific team compositions based on attributes and archetypes (similar to iTero/DPMLOL but theory-driven, not winrate-driven).
 Focus on reaching new and unexpected conclusions about picks and bans through archetype synergies and counters.

 ---